ola-893/Continuum/README.md

 ## The Solution: Continuum - The Solvency-Aware RWA Protocol

-YieldStream is a compliant, object-oriented streaming protocol on Aptos that turns static assets into liquid, programmable cash flow.
+Continuum is a compliant, object-oriented streaming protocol on Aptos that turns static assets into liquid, programmable cash flow.

 ### 1. Instant Liquidity via "Flash Advance" (The Innovation)